WORKING FOR MORE TRANSPARENT, OPEN AND ACCOUNTABLE TECHNOLOGY

 Equipping researchers, civil society organisations and the general public to better understand and take action on AI and related technology harms and violations.

-AIAAIC publishes working paper reviewing AI and algorithmic risk and harm taxonomies
+AIAAIC publishes AI and algorithmic harm and risk taxonomy review working paper

-AIAAIC is cited in Apple, Disney and Paramount shareholder AI transparency report proposals
+AIAAIC cited in Apple (pdf), Disney (pdf) and Paramount (pdf) shareholder AI transparency report proposals

 Bengio Y. et al. International AI Safety Report (pdf)